How to keep your hair healthy this Autumn

 But by now you’re running late, so jump out of the shower, blast your hair with the hairdryer, pull on the closest clothes to hand, and make one last mad dash for the door.
 Oh, and don’t forget your keys.

-And you haven’t even had time for breakfast.
+Wind.
+Rain.
+Train.
+Work…and you haven’t even had time for breakfast!

 Normally, this isn’t so much of a problem.
-The summer months are essentially fertiliser for your hair.
-While the sun is shining your hair soaks up all the vitamin D on offer, even in England.
+The summer months are essentially fertilizer for your hair.
+While the sun is shining your hair soaks up all the vitamin D on offer – even in England.
 Couple that with the winning combination of your active summer lifestyle and healthier diet and it’s no wonder that your hair is shining.

-Now, before you book those flights to the Canary Islands it’s probably worth considering one or two slightly cheaper options.
-Firstly, keeping your hair well moisturised is absolutely imperative and choosing the right shampoo and conditioner will make a real difference.
+Now, before you book those flights to the Canary Islands it’s probably worth considering one or two slightly cheaper (yet admittedly less appealing) options.
+Firstly, keeping your hair well moisturized is absolutely imperative and choosing the right shampoo and conditioner will make a real difference.
 However, supplementing your diet with a regular boost to your vitamin A & D intake, alongside some extra biotin can work wonders for the shine, thickness and overall health of your hair.